What is PMOS (Polyendocrine Metabolic Ovarian Syndrome)?

 Metabolic/Endocrine Symptoms include elevated testosterone which directly links to hirsutism, a condition in women that results in excessive growth of dark or coarse hair on face, chest and back.
 It also can mean oily skin, acne and alopecia, which is loss of clumps of hair.

 The psychological/mental health symptoms are ranging and unique to each individual, however, the condition affects mental health on both a situational and chemical level.
-On a situational level, a PCOS patient has symptoms that may make them feel uncomfortable with their body and appearance, which can lead to anxiety, depressing and body image issues.
+On a situational level, a PMOS patient has symptoms that may make them feel uncomfortable with their body and appearance, which can lead to anxiety, depressing and body image issues.

-Why is Diagnosing PCOS so difficult?
+Why is Diagnosing PMOS so difficult?

-While the list of symptoms is extensive, how each individual displays their PCOS symptoms is unique and impossible to compartmentalise.
+While the list of symptoms is extensive, how each individual displays their PMOS symptoms is unique and impossible to compartmentalise.
 For the former NFL cheerleader Natalie Nirchi, as she describes in the article “When Missed Periods are a Metabolic Problem”, she was diagnosed with PCOS after she stopped menstruating at age 17.

 Initially, she did not show any physical symptoms, and all of the signs showed up through blood work and ultrasounds.
-However, when she attended college, she entered a new phase of her PCOS which included shooting pains in her pelvis, mood swings and rapid weight gain despite her rigorous exercise routine.
+However, when she attended college, she entered a new phase of her PMOS which included shooting pains in her pelvis, mood swings and rapid weight gain despite her rigorous exercise routine.

 Dumesic explains, “When any condition crosses disciplines and doesn't have a full investment, it often falls through the cracks.
-There are elements of reproduction in PCOS, but most reproductive endocrinologists mostly do in-vitro fertilization and are not necessarily interested in metabolism.
+There are elements of reproduction in PMOS, but most reproductive endocrinologists mostly do in-vitro fertilization and are not necessarily interested in metabolism.
 Medical endocrinologists, who are mostly interested in metabolism, aren’t usually interested in reproduction and ovarian function”.

 Dumesic point is crucial.
-In western medicine practices, which isn’t at it’s core holistic and interdisciplinary, diagnosing and informing patients about their PCOS in a well-rounded way that is informative and supportive, just isn’t happening.
+In western medicine practices, which isn’t at it’s core holistic and interdisciplinary, diagnosing and informing patients about their PMOS in a well-rounded way that is informative and supportive, just isn’t happening.

-You may be experiencing symptoms that are less common for PCOS, and due to the lack of information, you might not feel confident to pursue getting diagnosed.
+You may be experiencing symptoms that are less common for PMOS, and due to the lack of information, you might not feel confident to pursue getting diagnosed.
 You may just be tired of your body.
 You may, for a variety of reasons, feel like you can’t trust the medical system.

 We hear you and see you.

-1.Lean On Fellow PCOS’ers
+1.Lean On Fellow PMOS’ers

 From there, you find that reproductive endocrinologist or other specialist in your area who finally knows what they are doing.

 There is no one thing that is going to work for everyone, and somedays, we may not have the energy to shift our lifestyle upside down (which is okay!)
-But there are definitely lifestyle adjustments and additions to try to ease PCOS symptoms in our body.
+But there are definitely lifestyle adjustments and additions to try to ease PMOS symptoms in our body.
 But most importantly, find what works best for you.
 The word is ANTI-INFLAMMATORY.

-PCOS havers can experience chronic inflammation on a variety of levels.
+PMOS havers can experience chronic inflammation on a variety of levels.

 2. Get Radical Rest